Flavor hierarchies with nonminimal irreducible representations: Introduction

 Calling the spurion $\mathcal{Y}$, to generate a Yukawa, $y$, one must be able to construct a $\mathbf{3} \times \overline{\mathbf{3}}$ under $\mathrm{SU}(3)\times\mathrm{SU}(3)$ out of $\mathcal{Y}$ and any other group invariants.
 This generically requires multiple insertions of $\mathcal{Y}$.
 Schematically $y \sim \mathcal{Y}^k$, where $k$ is some integer.
 On the other hand, the leading BSM flavour effects are captured by the Wilson coefficients $\mathcal{W}$ of the dimension-6 SMEFT operators which may be in $\mathbf{3}$'s, $\mathbf{6}$'s, $\mathbf{8}$'s, or even $\mathbf{27}$'s of the various SU$(3)$ flavour groups.
 The way in which $\mathcal{W}$ can arise depends on the irrep of $\mathcal{Y}$.
 As such the patterns of observable flavour violation can deviate significantly from expectations based on traditional Ans\"{a}tze.
 As we will see, it is possible to have SMEFT flavour violation which is non-hierarchical, or even enhanced, originating from the same spurion which yields a hierarchical Yukawa.

 The flavour hierarchies can arise entirely \emph{by accident}, from spurions with a handful of untuned $\mathcal{O}(1)$ elements.
 For some instances of $\mathcal{Y}$ the leading Yukawa matrix that can be generated is rank-1, thus giving rise to only one non-zero eigenvalue.
 Generating a higher-rank $y$ requires more insertions of $\mathcal{Y}$.
 This corresponds to a higher dimension operator in the IR theory however and is thus accompanied by some additional suppression factor, which we will denote $\epsilon$.
-It transpires that there are patterns of higher irrep $\mathcal{Y}$, with generic, untuned entries, which generate a Yukawa matrix $y$ which is rank-1 at leading order, rank-2 at $\mathcal{O}(\epsilon)$, and rank-3 only at $\mathcal{O}(\epsilon^2)$, thus naturally, accidentally, generating a hierarchical SM flavour structure from a vastly different structure in the UV.
+It transpires that there are patterns of higher irrep $\mathcal{Y}$, with generic, untuned entries, which generate a Yukawa matrix $y$ which is rank-1 at leading order, rank-2 at $\mathcal{O}(\epsilon)$, and rank-3 only at $\mathcal{O}(\epsilon^2)$.
+This is similar to a mechanism of radiative generation of the flavour hierarchies (see, e.g., \cite{Weinberg:1972ws,Georgi:1972mc,Cheung:2010hk}); however, because the spurion is in a non-minimal irrep, the pattern of symmetry breaking is different.
+We thus naturally, accidentally, generate a hierarchical SM flavour structure from a vastly different structure in the UV.

 In a parallel vein, for a scenario wherein $y \sim \mathcal{Y}^k$ one may explain an enhanced flavour hierarchy arising from a smaller one in $\mathcal{Y}$.
 Essentially the non-Abelian nature gives rise to a \emph{hierarchy multiplier}, with implications for model-building and our picture of UV flavour.